ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 app (string)
 : Launch of an application URL. {{response-interact-app}}

-callback (string)
+finish (string)
-: Callback to a client instance accessible URL after interaction is completed. {{response-interact-callback}}
+: A nonce used by the client instance to verify the callback after interaction is completed. {{response-interact-callback}}

 user_code (object)
 : Display a short user code. {{response-interact-usercode}}